FAQ Real Estate Investors: Is a Hard Money Loan Considered Cash?

 Hard Money Loans

-HMLs are loans for real estate business investment purposes.
+HMLs are loans for real estate names investment purposes.
 They are ideal for investors who have experience in buying a property with the intent of renovating it and selling it to make a quick profit.
 Such short term loans carry high interest rates.

 Unlike other mortgages, they are tied to the value of the property that is being purchased.
 Since these loans have a relatively easy qualification process, buyers can close swiftly.
 For many, this is enough to justify the high costs associated with the loan.